 - Do I feel unable to cope with both work and home life?

-How do I maintain a work/life balance?
+How do I maintain a work/life blend?

 There are ways to ensure you flourish at home and stay happy and healthy at work: